ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

         ``exercise_sid``
           The Collection exercise UUID (generated in RM) ``schema_name``
-          The eQ schema representing the question set presented to the respondent (e.g. census_individual_gb_eng.json) ``period``
+          The eQ schema representing the question set presented to the respondent ``period``
           A string representing the business area's time period for the collection exercise (e.g. "2019" or "JAN2019" or "2019Q3".
 This is not the start/end dates of a survey (currently hardcoded by RH as 1, to be changed to "2019")

-  ``questionnaire_id``
-    A string containing the census Questionnaire ID ``response_id``
-    A string contining the RH response_id (a unique value used in part to generate a unique security key, unlikely to be required downstream so confirm removal)
   ``started_at``
     The datetime of the first answer saved in a survey ``submitted_at``